makamoa/alfred/README.md

 ### Obtaining the code

-Begin by cloning this project along with the auxillary nanocpp-extras package to your local workstation.
+Begin by cloning this project.
+In a terminal, type:

 ```sh
 $ git clone https://gitlab.kaust.edu.sa/primalight/deepnano